Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

 6. Parallel octaves `(/res6/)`
 7. Melodic Intervals `(/res5/)`

-The results inside the folders should help to get an authenic view on the choral writing by J.S.
-Bach.
-Never the less, it is necessary to interpret the results and determine what rules for voice leading make sense in which combination (i.e., bass-soprano).

 ============================================================================

 The state of the project is still **in progress** and needs additional examination and checks...